GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==

+= 1.6.0 =
+* Feature: The renderer now supports transposing.
+So then every column is a row, and vica versa.
+* Enhancement: All separable fields are handled as such, except for checkboxes.
+Made no sense.
+* Enhancement: Product and calculation have some specific rending on single field for clearity.
+* Enhancement: Now supports Gravity Forms Chained Selects.

 = 1.5.5 =
 * Enhancement: Date fields now export the date according to it's field setting.